LOGIN

 Staff John Harmon New York, NY

-1. Advise and assist the Executive Committee and other ATS stakeholders, such as the Board of Directors, other president-appointed committees, chapters, individual members, and staff in responding to matters of bioethics (i.e., clinical or research related) and organizational ethics (such as the mitigation of member and organizational conflicts of interest, compliance with the policy on professionalism and ethical conduct, and ATS activities affected by public policies perceived to cause ethical harm to members, their patients, and the communities they serve).
+1. Advise and assist the Executive Committee and other ATS stakeholders, such as the Council of the ATS, Board of Directors, other president-appointed committees, chapters, individual members, and staff in responding to matters of bioethics (i.e., clinical or research related) and organizational ethics (such as the mitigation of member and organizational conflicts of interest, compliance with the policy on professionalism and ethical conduct, and ATS activities affected by public policies perceived to cause ethical harm to members, their patients, and the communities they serve)

-2. Improve ATS resources for members on issues of ethical concern in pulmonary medicine, critical care, and sleep medicine, by:
+2. Improve ATS resources for members on matters of ethical concern in pulmonary medicine, critical care, and sleep medicine.

-A. Identifying and promoting important resources of the ATS and other sources, such as articles and other online information, available to assist members in addressing bioethical issues.
+A. Identify and promote important resources of the ATS and other sources, such as articles and other online information, available to assist members in addressing bioethical issues.

-B. Contributing to the development and review of new ATS resources relevant to bioethical ethics issues.
-On an ongoing basis, recommend to the Learning Council and its staff topics on bioethical issues that are, or are expected to be, of particular concern to members, and worthy of consideration for use in ATS educational initiatives and resources.
+B. Contribute to the development and review of new ATS resources relevant to biomedical and organizational ethics issues.
+Recommend to the Steering Committee on Advancement and Learning (SCALe) and its staff topics on bioethical issues that are, or are expected to be, of particular concern to members, and worthy of consideration for ATS educational initiatives and resources.

-C. Contributing to the inclusion of topics related to bioethics, professionalism and ethical conduct, and conflict of interest within International Conference sessions and other ATS educational programs, by proposing or participating in the development of sessions and conducting outreach to Assembly program committees, the International Conference Committee, chapters, and staff, to suggest member needs and promote the availability of the Ethics and Conflict of Interest Committee members as a resource.
+C. Contribute to the inclusion of topics related to bioethics, professionalism and ethical conduct, and conflict of interest within International Conference sessions and other ATS educational programs.
+Propose or participate in programs and conduct outreach to the Steering Committee on Advancement and Learning (SCALe), Assembly program committees, International Conference Committee, Chapters, and staff, to discuss member needs and the availability of the Ethics and Conflict of Interest Committee as a resource.

-D. Advising and assisting the Documents Development and Implementation Committee, Documents Editor, and their staff, in the promotion and development of clinical practice guidelines and other official documents of importance to biomedical ethics matters.
+D. Advise and assist the Documents Development and Implementation Committee, Documents Editor, document developers, and staff in promoting and developing clinical practice guidelines and other official documents of importance to biomedical and organizational ethics.

-E. Advising and assisting the Journals editors and staff in addressing matters of importance to readers on biomedical ethics matters, such as by participation in a clinical ethics series or other initiatives.
+E. Advise and assist the Journals editors and staff in addressing matters of importance to Journal readers pertaining to biomedical and organizational ethics matters, such as through participation in a clinical ethics series or other initiatives.

-3. Oversee and improve the implementation and adjudication of ATS policies and procedures for managing conflicts of interest (COI), by:
+3. Oversee and improve implementation and adjudication of ATS policies and procedures for managing conflicts of interest (COI).

-A. Assessing and contributing to the implementation and use of the American Association of Medical Colleges (AAMC) Convey COI system as the means of online COI disclosure, review, and data management for official ATS roles and activities, with particular attention to compliance with requirements of the Accreditation Council for Medical Education (ACCME) and maintenance of certification.
+B. Assess and contribute to implementation and use of the American Association of Medical Colleges (AAMC) Convey COI system as the means of online COI disclosure, review, and data management for official ATS roles and activities, with particular attention to compliance with requirements of the Accreditation Council for Medical Education (ACCME) and maintenance of certification.

-C. Advising staff and other key stakeholders in the application and adjudication of ATS COI policies.
+D. Advise and assist staff and other stakeholders in the application and adjudication of ATS COI policies.

 4. Implement and assess the Committee's role in the investigation and adjudication of matters of professionalism and ethical conduct in ATS activities, including sexual harassment, as assigned to the Committee by ATS policies and charges.

-5. Advise and assist the ATS Awards Committee in the review of candidates for ATS Respiratory Health Awards for compliance with ATS policies on professionalism and ethical conduct and conflicts of interest.
+5. Assist the Awards Committee by reviewing award candidates for compliance with policies on professionalism and ethical conduct and conflicts of interest.

-7. The committee will be responsible for reviewing content it has previously posted to the ATS website to determine if it should be updated and moved to the new site or archived/deleted.
-Using parameters established by the ATS Digital Content Committee as a guideline, committee members will make necessary modifications to ensure the content is accurate and conforms with established ATS standards.
-Reviews are to be completed by December 1, 2023.
+7. Review the content that the committee has previously posted to the ATS website to determine if it should be updated and moved to the new site or archived/deleted.
+Using parameters established by the ATS Digital Content Committee as a guideline, make necessary modifications to ensure the content is accurate and conforms with established ATS standards.
+Reviews are to be completed by December 1, 2024.